This Redesigned Airplane Row Will Make You Want The Middle Seat

 It could also help carriers squeeze in an extra flight, Scott says.
 If you have seven flights out of one city from 7 a.m. to 10 p.m., spending 10 minutes fewer on the ground between flights means you've saved about an hour of time.
 This could enable a carrier to add another flight to its schedule, meaning you wouldn't necessarily need as many aircraft in your fleet, a tactic called fleet utilization.

 Still, it's unclear how much extra fuel a 5% weight increase would require, and if that would offset the potential price savings of faster boarding.
-Also, the Side-Slip Seat doesn't recline—why it's designated for shorter flights—which is great news for the tall guy behind you, but not might be as appealing to you.
+Also, the Side-Slip Seat doesn't recline—why it's designated for shorter flights—which is great news for the tall guy behind you, but might not be as appealing to you.
 (This week, Molon Labe Designs announced another model suited to longer flights that do recline and include extra padding and an in-flight entertainment system.)

 Scott acknowledges that this new way of boarding an aircraft will be downright confusing for some people.
 "It’s funny to think, our design in different parts of the world will have different levels of success," he says.
 "In a disciplined place like Japan it will be incredibly efficient.
 If you take a bunch of New Yorkers, it may not be as efficient but it certainly will make some of them a lot happier.
 The culture of the people using the seat and the culture of the airline will dictate how much stress reduction actually occurs."